51Degrees/specifications/pipeline-specification/part2/features/data-updates.md

 in a relational database.

 ### File Data Source, File Based Operation
-In this operational mode an Aspect Engine the Aspect Engine uses data that resides in the file system to support its operation.
+In this operational mode an Aspect Engine uses data that resides in the file system to support its operation.
 This may be because the data is too extensive to be loaded into memory or because of memory limitations in the system.